This nutrient supports more than your liver

 N-acetylcysteine (NAC) is an effective treatment for acetaminophen toxicity that can often head off severe liver or kidney damage results.
 It can neutralize toxins in the liver because of its ability to boost glutathione levels.

 If you have a known exposure to one of these heavy metals, it’s imperative that you restore your glutathione levels both through the diet and by supplementing with NAC.
-Taking 600 milligrams daily of NAC has been shown to increase blood plasma levels of glutathinone by 38 percent.
-NAC is available from Jo Mar Laboratories.
+Taking 600 mg daily of NAC has been shown to increase blood plasma levels of glutathione by 38 percent.

-- In addition to the cruciferous vegetables, both garlic (Allium sativum) and the ripe seeds of the common green bean (Phaseolus vulgaris) work synergistically with the GST enzymes.
-Including these two items in your diet will help make glutathione and its dependent enzymes more effective.
+- In addition to the cruciferous vegetables, both garlic (Allium sativum) and the ripe seeds of the common green bean (Phaseolus vulgaris) help make glutathione and its dependent enzymes more effective.

 - In the Slovak Republic, researchers discovered in animal studies that eating red beets not only reduced cholesterol and triglyceride levels, but also decreased cholesterol deposits in the aorta and increased GST enzyme levels, making the animals less susceptible to chemically induced colon cancers.